cejuliano/jcazet_regeneration_patterning/README.md

 ```

 ##### Surveying Wnt Signaling Component Expression Patterns
-The final part of the analysis generates plots of canonical Wnt signaling pathway component expression during regeneration and in whole uninjured *Hydra*.
-This analysis uses the results of a previously published trajectory analysis (Siebert et al., 2019) that ordered single epithelial cells according to their position along the oral-aboral axis.
+The final part of the analysis generates plots of canonical Wnt signaling pathway component expression during regeneration.
 To identify candidate pathway components, the analysis uses Wnt pathway gene entries identified by KEGG to query the *Hydra* 2.0 genome reference.
 The KEGG database annotations for *Hydra* are supplemented using additional blast hits pulled using queries from KEGG annotations of other cnidarian genomes as well as the human Wnt pathway components.

-Because this part of the analysis is complex and generates a large number of intermediate files, it has been placed within it's own folder: `Wnt_Survey`.
+Because this part of the analysis generates a fair number of intermediate files, it has been placed within it's own folder: `Wnt_Survey`.
 The commands below should be executed from within the `Wnt_Survey` directory.

 Blast-able databases will need to be prepared for each reference used throughout this analysis executing the following commands: